Agentic Link Construction for Environment and Intent Aware 6G Communication: Conclusion

 \section{Conclusion}

-In this paper, we proposed FM4Com, a foundation model for interactive communication strategy customization.
-FM4Com has been designed to comprehensively perceive both CSI and user intent.
+In this paper, we proposed AGENS, a foundation model for interactive communication strategy customization.
+AGENS has been designed to comprehensively perceive both CSI and user intent.
 By integrating physical-layer conditions with natural-language instructions, the model first generates an intermediate chain of thought to infer user-specific preferences, and subsequently produces a customized and optimal link configuration strategy that aligns with both the current channel state and the inferred user intent, thereby enabling personalized and adaptive optimization of communication systems.
-During training, heuristic algorithms have been employed to collect high-quality experience samples for behavior cloning, followed by reinforcement learning fine-tuning to obtain the optimal policy.
-Extensive experimental evaluations have demonstrated that FM4Com significantly outperforms traditional planning-based algorithms under various challenging channel conditions, while flexibly generating optimal physical-layer strategies tailored to different user preferences and communication environments.
+During training, heuristic algorithms have been employed to collect high-quality experience samples for SFT, followed by reinforcement learning fine-tuning to obtain the optimal policy.
+Extensive experimental evaluations have demonstrated that AGENS significantly outperforms traditional planning-based algorithms under various challenging channel conditions, while flexibly generating optimal physical-layer strategies tailored to different user preferences.